peterbaudains/practical-guide-to-data-science-projects/README.md

 ### 1.2 Open/Transparent
 The legal and ethical requirements for data security notwithstanding, every effort should be made to ensure openness and transparency in how a particular result or finding has been produced.

-Two challenges to openness are ensuring any data security requirements and maintaining intellectual property of the resulting work.
+Two challenges to openness are in ensuring any data security requirements and in protecting your work and ideas from theft.

 ---
 ### 1.3 Impactful